Suboxone Detox Centers

 - Insomnia and/or general drowsiness

 As Suboxone is itself a treatment for opioid addiction and withdrawal, it may seem like continuing the cycle of medicating the problem is unwise and you would be right in some ways.
 There is no specific medication approved for the treatment of Suboxone addiction.
 However, you may be given small doses of medication for secondary symptoms.
 For example, insomnia may be treated with Benadryl, or a headache may be treated with acetaminophen.

 The treatment will primarily be completed without the use of medication and the focus will be on a comprehensive treatment plan individualized to your needs, meaning any discomfort will be reduced or alleviated; you will get education to help you cope; peer support will be present; you may experience alternative therapies (like yoga or meditation); and you will be present with long-term aftercare and therapeutic follow-up.

-To take advantage of the benefits offered by a Suboxone treatment facility, call 800-405-2627.
+To take advantage of the benefits offered by a Suboxone treatment facility, call 800-315-1376 (Who Answers?).
 Someone is waiting specifically to help you.